Global Site

 Risk-based Approach

-In September 2022, the Japanese government formulated and published the Guidelines on Respect for Human Rights in Responsible Supply Chains , and legal frameworks for preventing human rights abuses in supply chains have been updated outside Japan.
-With labour in supply chains being identified as a salient human rights issue, NEC improved its efforts in human rights due diligence, in addition to its ongoing initiatives.
+The Japanese government published the Guidelines on Respect for Human Rights in Responsible Supply Chains, and legal frameworks for preventing human rights abuses in supply chains have been updated abroad.
+With labour in supply chains being identified as a salient human rights issue, NEC has improved its efforts in human rights due diligence.

 Supply Chain Due Diligence